This is the multi-page printable view of this section. Click here to print.

 Risks and Mitigations

-- Stale state: Maintain a draining set keyed by node UID so that replacement nodes with the same name do not inherit
+- Stale state: Maintain an out-of-service set keyed by node UID so that replacement nodes with the same name do not inherit

 Downstate. - Partial updates: Log and raise Kubernetes events when the controller fails to update a backend so operators can intervene.

-- Concurrency with backend pool changes: The admin-state controller acquires the existing
+- Concurrency with backend pool changes: Serialize backend pool updates with

 - High churn: Generic unschedulable signals (e.g., cordons or